 Follow Your Heading - Remove the compass from the map and hold it level, so the Magnetic Needle is free to turn.
-Turn your body until the red end of the Needle aligns with the Orienting Arrow (boxed) and "N" on Using the Direction of the Dial.
-Travel Arrow, sight distant а landmark and move to it.
+Turn your body until the red end of the Needle aligns with the Orienting Arrow (boxed) and "N" on the Dial.
+Using the Direction of Travel Arrow, sight a distant landmark and move to it.
 Repeat this process until you reach your destination.

-Finding An Azimuth With Compass (Without Map Oriented To North - Using Grid Lines)

-- Draw a line from start to finish. - Lay the edge of your compass on the line in the direction you are traveling. - Rotate the compass bezel until the orienting lines align with your North Reference Lines (Make sure that North is pointing to North on the map). - Pick up your compass, box and travel to the destination. - Note: The compass shown has already been adjusted for declination.
+Finding An Azimuth With Compass (SUGGESTED METHOD - Using Grid Lines) - Draw a line from start to finish. - Lay the edge of your compass on the line in the direction you are traveling. - Rotate the compass bezel until the orienting lines align with your North Reference Lines (Make sure that North is pointing to North on the map). - Pick up your compass, box and travel to the destination. - Note: The compass shown has already been adjusted for declination.